JoshKoiro/Email-Processing-KPI/README.md

 ## Troubleshooting

 - Check the container logs: `docker-compose logs`
-- Verify your Microsoft Graph API credentials
+- Verify your Microsoft Graph API access token is valid and not expired
+- Check the token status in the web interface
-- Ensure the application has proper permissions to access the mailbox
+- Ensure the access token has Mail.Read permissions
+- If using refresh tokens, ensure the token endpoint is configured correctly in the graph.js service file

 ## License